There are several different types of hiking, ranging from a walk on the trails in a local park to a multiple-day trek through the mountains.

 Check out our Hiking Equipment Guide for Beginners.
 It’s a complete list of gear that every beginner should have!

 The terrain can vary greatly depending on where you hike.
-You could have to deal with a muddy swamp, rocking mountain, or a dry sandy desert.
+For example, you could have to deal with a muddy swamp, rocking mountain, or a dry sandy desert.

 Each terrain has its share of challenges, which is why it’s crucial to do your research before setting off on a hike.